 Since 2009, the month’s theme has been “Our Shared Responsibility.”
-The theme reflects the role that everyone - from large enterprises to individual computer users - have in securing the digital assets in their control.
+The theme reflects the role that we all – from large enterprises to individual computer users – have in securing the digital assets in their control.

 In 2009, DHS Secretary Janet Napolitano launched NCSAM at an event in Washington, D.C., becoming the highest-ranking government official to participate in the month’s activities.
-In subsequent years, leading administration officials from DHS, the White House and other agencies have regularly participated events across the country.
+In subsequent years, leading administration officials from DHS, the White House and other agencies have regularly participated in events across the United States.

 In 2010, the kickoff of National Cyber Security Awareness Month also included the launch of the STOP.
 THINK.
 CONNECT. campaign.
 President Obama’s proclamation for the month includes STOP.
 THINK.
 CONNECT. as the national cybersecurity education and awareness message.

 Also in 2010, NCSA began moving the launch of the month to sites around the country.
-The month has been launched in Seattle, WA, Ypsilanti, MI and Omaha, NE.
-Boston is next up for 2013.
+The month has been launched in Seattle and Bellevue, WA, Ypsilanti, MI, Omaha, NE, Boston, MA, Nashville, TN, and Washington, D.C.

 Starting in 2011, NCSA and DHS developed the concept of weekly themes during the month.
 This idea was based on feedback from stakeholders that the many aspects of cybersecurity should be better articulated, making it easier for other groups to align with specific themes.
-Themes have included education, cybercrime, law enforcement and small and medium size businesses.
-In 2013, themed weeks about mobility and critical infrastructure have been added.
+Themes have included education, cybercrime, law enforcement, mobility, critical infrastructure and small and medium-sized businesses.

-The collaboration of NCSA and DHS on National Cyber Security Awareness Month is highlighted by many of one the successful public-private partnerships that are so critical to cybersecurity.
+The collaboration of NCSA and DHS on National Cyber Security Awareness Month is one of the many successful public-private partnerships that are so critical to cybersecurity.